PER / TRANS

-Peters will speak about the genesis and production of the process that produced the work seen in PER/TRANS, as well as join L.A.-based curator Michael Ned Holte in discussion of the relationship between exhibition and book formats.
+Peters spoke about the genesis and production of the process that produced the work seen in PER/TRANS, joined by L.A.-based curator Michael Ned Holte in a discussion about the relationship between exhibition and book formats.

 PUBLISHED Sandra Peters, Abu Dhabi / Berlin

 ESSAYS Michael Ned Holte, Fiona McGovern, Sandra Peters, Gregor Stemmrich